 There are many support services available to you as an Aboriginal, Torres Strait Islander or Australian South Sea Islander student at the University of the Sunshine Coast.

 - Indigenous Direct Entry and Access Scheme (IDEAS) — an additional pathway to apply for study at University of the Sunshine Coast

 - Tertiary Preparation Pathway (TPP) —a special entry program if you require additional qualifications, or would like to experience university life before committing to a degree program.

-- Indigenous Tutorial Assistance Scheme (ITAS) — supplementary tutorial assistance available to Aboriginal and Torres Strait Islander students.
+- Indigenous Academic Mentoring (IAM) — supplementary tutorial assistance available to Aboriginal and Torres Strait Islander students.